 When a student needs information about what options are available after experiencing an emergency, Student Emergency Services offers one-on-one consultation sessions with a staff member.
 Click this link to see the Request Form.

-The goal of the 45-minute session is to give information about the range of academic options available, including but not limited to
+The goal of the 45-minute session is to give information about the range of academic options available, including but not limited to:

 - Dropping classes or withdrawing from the university

 - Notifying an instructor about upcoming or past absences

 - Reapplying for university admissions

 - Requests for a grade of "Incomplete"